 So you want to learn flowcharts?
 Well, This flowchart tutorial will teach you all you need to know.
 It will cover the history of flowcharts, flowchart symbols, how to create flowcharts, flowchart best practices and we’ve also included a section to answer frequent questions about flowcharts.
-Best of all you can use our flowchart software to draw them.
+Best of all you can use our flowchart software.

 Creately already has some really awesome articles and videos covering various things related to flowcharts like meanings of flowchart symbols, how to use swimlanes in flowcharts, flowchart best practices, case studies, and much more.